nprintz/junos-sublime-pkg/README.md

 **Junos Config Syntax Highlighting for Sublime Text**

 ### Description
 This is a Sublime Text 2 package to highlight the syntax for configurations on Juniper Junos (EX, MX, SRX) devices.
 It will work for configurations both in set mode and stanza form.
+Since Juniper configs are not standardized to any file extensions, this Syntax does not automatically bind itself to any.
+This means you'll want to use the syntax menu in the bottom right, or press Cmd+Shift+P and type `Junos` to set the syntax for an open file.

 ### Installation
-Currently I am waiting for this package to be accepted into [Package Control](https://sublime.wbond.net/installation).
-If it is accepted, then this would be the easiest method of installation.
+The easiest method of installation is using [Package Control](https://sublime.wbond.net/installation).
+Simply press Cmd+Shift+P and type `pcin` to get to `Package Control: Install Package`, then search for `Junos`.

 To install manually, simply download the lastest release [here](https://github.com/nprintz/junos-sublime-pkg/releases/latest), and drop the two `.tmLanguage` files into your `Packages/User` folder.
 The Packages folder can be found by going to the `Sublime Text 2` > `Preferences` > `Browse Packages` menu option.

 ### Matches
 Name  | Description